-The Council will screen for flood risk based on the flood zone maps contained in Appendix A and B and any future updated versions of these maps or any other future flood risk assessment information provided by the Office of Public Works.
+The Council will screen for flood risk based on Maps No. 1 and 2 and any future updated versions of these maps or any other future flood risk assessment information provided by the Office of Public Works.

 The flood zone maps are from two different sources; JBA Consulting Engineers and Scientists and the Office of Public Works.
 Whilst the mapping methodologies are inherently different, both have produced indicative flood maps are based on robust methodologies and which correlate very well.